near/NEPs/specs/Standards/Tokens/FungibleToken.md

 - Token standard uses JSON for serialization of arguments and results.
 - Amounts in arguments and results have are serialized as Base-10 strings, e.g. `"100"`.
 This is done to avoid JSON limitation of max integer value of `2**53`.
-- The contract tracks storage difference before and after the call.
-If the storage increases, the contract requires the caller of the contract to attach enough deposit to the function call to cover the storage stake difference.
+- The contract tracks the change in storage before and after the call.
+If the storage increases, the contract requires the caller of the contract to attach enough deposit to the function call to cover the storage cost.
-It's done to prevent denial of service attack on the contract by taking all available storage.
+This is done to prevent a denial of service attack on the contract by taking all available storage.
-If the storage decreases, the contract will issue a refund for the storage stake difference.
+If the storage decreases, the contract will issue a refund for the cost of the released storage.
-The unused tokens from the attached deposit are also going to be refunded, so it's safe to attach more deposit than required.
+The unused tokens from the attached deposit are also refunded, so it's safe to attach more deposit than required.
-- The deployed contract has to be locked.
-It means it should not have any access keys on the account of the contract, to prevent contract from being modified or deleted.
+- To prevent the deployed contract from being modified or deleted, it should not have any access keys on its account.

 Interface: